 The flavor part is relatively easy: add some spices and a splash of vinegar to your dressing to give it that extra pop of flavor.
 Here, I use red wine vinegar for some good acidic flavor, and for spices, I use celery seed (a classic chicken salad flavoring) and kosher salt.

 I also love the addition of diced raw white onion for an extra kick of flavor, without being overpowering.
+For texture, I add chopped pecans for crunch, diced honeycrisp apple (with the skin) for crispness, and dried cranberries for that tart sweetness and chewy texture.

 I’ve included step-by-step instructions on the recipe card below for how to poach chicken.